BiggotyBird/ClapLamp-Highway/JOURNAL.md

 The model has been split into 4 parts for easy printing.
 This is my first time ever using a 3D modelling software and this simple model gave me lots of troubles.
 I prevailed and am eager to learn more.
+See 3D Print.png for image of what I have done.

 ClapLamp Code (7/06/2025)